Belinda Baggs on Her Hero: Her Dad

 Life lessons and a love for surfing.

 Slap!
 My cheek is pressed hard against a sweaty back.

 “That’s for lighter weight people.
 If they are too heavy for ya to pick up, find something you can drag ’em on like a chair.
 And if there’s nothing around, use the foot as a handle and pull with all your might—it’s better to be injured than dead.”

 Dad lowers me down with gentle toss onto the couch.
-He is in the middle of another one of his life lessons; today it’s how to move an unconscious body in an emergency situation.
+He is in the middle of another one of his life lessons.
+Today, it’s how to move an unconscious body in an emergency.
 Last week he showed me how to feel my way out of a dark building and the week before, due to my bad cooking, how to put out an oil fire.

-My dad is my hero!
-He is one of those people that can do everything: build a house, fix a car, glass a board, charge the biggest wave and love his family.
-His name is Phil but his mates call him Digby.
-He was born and bread in Newcastle, Australia and at 55 years old still lives there now.
+My dad is my hero.
+He is one of those people that can do everything: build a house, fix a car, glass a surfboard, charge the biggest wave and love his family.
+His name is Phil, but his mates call him Digby.
+He was born and bred in Newcastle, Australia, and at 55 years old still lives there now.

-I am lucky enough to share with him his greatest passion: surfing.
-He started surfing on a ’60s log, cut it down in the late ’60s, rode a stubby through the ’70s, lost his marbles on a mid-length during the ’80s, and has found solitude once again on a 9’6” longboard.
-Ever since I was a kid I would go to the beach everyday with Dad; that’s what we did and still do together.
-If the waves were too big, I would sit on the shore and watch him until one day I got sick of watching and made an oath to surf with him no matter what!
+I am lucky to share his greatest passion: surfing.
+He started surfing on a ’60s log, cut it down in the late ’60s, rode a stubby through the ’70s, lost his marbles on a mid-length during the ’80s, and has found solace once again on a 9’6” longboard.
+When I was a kid, I would go to the beach everyday with Dad.
+That’s what we did and still do together.
+If the waves were too big, I would sit on the shore and watch him.
+One day, I got sick of watching and made an oath to surf with him no matter what.
 I knew I would be safe even in the most challenging situations because dad was there.
-He has taught me almost everything I know and inspires me to love life everyday.
+He has taught me almost everything I know and inspires me to love life every day.

 I wanted to say thanks to people like my Dad for existing.